Prof. Dr. rer. nat. Silvia Capellino

-The junior research group “Neuroimmunology” started in September 2016.
-Aim of this group is to study the effects of the nervous system on the immune system and on other peripheral cells.
+The research group “Neuroimmunology” focuses its work on the effects of the nervous system on the immune system and on other peripheral cells.

 Although it is described that the nervous system directly influences our body’s immune response, we still do not know how this exactly works.
-Therefore, the Neuroimmunology group will work in cooperation with the other groups within the IfADo, in order to study the effects of the neurotransmitters on the immune response with a very interdisciplinary approach.
+Therefore, the Neuroimmunology group works in cooperation with the other groups within IfADo, in order to study the effects of neurotransmitters on the immune response with a very interdisciplinary approach.

-Furthermore, it was recently described that immune cells are able to produce neurotransmitters by themselves in some autoimmune diseases such as rheumatoid arthritis and multiple sclerosis.
+Furthermore, it was already described that immune cells are able to produce neurotransmitters by themselves in some autoimmune diseases such as rheumatoid arthritis (RA) (Ann Rheum Dis.
+2010 Oct;69(10):1853-60) and multiple sclerosis (J Neuroimmunol.
+2002 Dec;133(1-2):233-40).
 These new findings open up a new field of research in immunology.
-We, therefore, plan to better characterize the neuronal-like mechanisms used by immune cells and to find out how we can use them to treat the above iseases with a very novel therapeutic approach.
+We, therefore, plan to better characterize the neuronal-like mechanisms used by immune cells.
+Furthermore, we aim to find out how we can use these mechanisms to treat the above-mentioned diseases with a very novel therapeutic approach.